 Fire in Different Languages: Fire is extraordinarily beneficial and dangerous at the same time.
 Within seconds it can turn your belongings into ashes.
 It has unlimited destructive power as it can reduce an entire forest into a pile of ashes within seconds.
 Fire kills more people every year than any other natural disaster.

-How to Say Fire in 88 Different Languages
+Fire in All Languages

-Different Languages | Word |
+Different Languages | Word Fire |

 ---|---|